Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 2) The other option is to design full backup systems so you can recover when the inevitable happens, but this too requires technical talent, forethought and a willingness to invest in the future – all aspects of cyber that humans everywhere struggle with.

-Like the GFCE event in Washington, a lot of time was given to thinking about governance and policy.
-These frameworks are vital, especially if we want to push back against the human nature that isn’t likely to invest in anything precautionary, but the nature of the cyber means also needing to be proactive and agile because of the asymmetrical nature of the threats.
+Like the GFCE event in Washington, a lot of time was spent thinking about governance and policy.
+These frameworks are vital, especially if we want to push back against human nature that isn’t likely to invest in anything precautionary.
+A purely passive/defensive mindset doesn’t work in cyber any more than it would in sports.
+The nature of this one sided game means that some of these limited resources also need to be reserved for active cyber operations, both offensive and defensive.

 I hope there is room in policy and governance to ensure that there are resources left over to support this kind of agility.
-This work often happens in companies and government agencies rather than in university research labs and needs to be more accessible to the people on the ground doing the work.
-So much of the research funding in Canada is tied to post-secondary institutions.
-Agile action research in cyber by practitioners rather than academics is essential if we’re to retain any ability to deal with emerging threats in a timely fashion.
+This ‘just-in-time’ work often happens in companies and government agencies rather than in university research labs and needs to be more accessible to the people on the ground doing the work.
+So much of the research funding in Canada is tied to post-secondary institutions and is inaccessible to anyone else.
+This is an area where developing cyber systems have an advantage.
+Agile action research in cyber by practitioners rather than solely by academics is essential if we’re to retain the ability to deal with emerging threats.

-This confusion around the nature of cybersecurity (is it an apprenticeable skillset or an academic pursuit?) is another one of those evolving understandings still somewhat out of focus as we come to understand what cybersecurity it.
-It was nice to see one of my favourite cyber graphics come up in one of the first RICET education talks reminding everyone that cyber is a complete field of study ranging from apprenticelike hard technical roles to academic legal and human facing work in subjects ranging from HR to education.
+This confusion around the nature of cybersecurity (is it an apprenticeable skillset or an academic pursuit?) is another one of those evolving understandings still somewhat out of focus as we continue to define what cybersecurity is.
+It was nice to see one of my favourite cyber graphics come up in one of the RICET education talks reminding everyone that cyber is a complex, multi-modal field of study ranging from apprenticelike hard technical roles through management and logistics to academically intensive legal and human facing work in subjects ranging from policy and HR to education.

 *** Extracurriculars